I love the smell of Tetons in the morning...

 Escaping back out into the light of day I made my way over to the steaming cauldron.
 Metal benches 5-deep lined the parking lot side of the geyser.
 People were already sitting down to secure a good view of this natural display, still an hour away.
 I escaped to the relative solitude of the boardwalks.
 These interesting footpaths lead around Old Faithful to other smoldering geysers and boiling cauldrons in the immediate vicinity, providing interesting and welcome relief from the heaving mass of humanity near the entrance.

-Old Faithful, third seating.
+Above Left: Old Faithful, third seating.
 Above Right: Old Faithful, third showing.

 Below Left: Historic Old Faithful Inn.
 Below Right: Historic OFI Lobby.